the1dynasty/IconPack-Template/README.md

 Step 1:
 Download ActionBarSherlock (will be referred to as ABS from now on) if you haven't already done so yet https://github.com/JakeWharton/ActionBarSherlock
-Also download NineOldAndroids (will be referred to as NOA from now on) https://github.com/JakeWharton/NineOldAndroids And GlassActionBar (will be referred to as GAB from now on) https://github.com/ManuelPeinado/GlassActionBar

 Step 2:
-Import this project, ABS, and NOA and GAB.
-Then add ABS, NOA and GAB to Icon Pack Template as its dependent library.
+Import this project, ABS.
+Then add ABS to Icon Pack Template as its dependent library.
-(Importing on Eclipse - Right click on the template folder and select Properties>Android>Select 4.2.2>Under that, remove any bad imports and add ABS, NOA, GAB >Apply>OK)
+(Importing on Eclipse - Right click on the template folder and select Properties>Android>Select 4.2.2>Under that, remove any bad imports and add ABS>Apply>OK)

 Step 3:
 Open AndroidManifest.xml and change line 22.
 Then read the comment starting on line 54.
 You can experiment with those